 Can you help identify this man?
 A colorized video of a County Clare man searching for his son in the United States in the 1920s has gone viral on Twitter.

-Posted by the "Old Ireland in Colour" Twitter account, the 40-second video features a discussion between a local man from Ennistymon and interviewers from the United States.
+Posted by the "Old Ireland in Colour" Twitter account in Oct 2022, the 40-second video features a discussion between a local man from Ennistymon and interviewers from the United States.

 "I suppose you're from America, sir?" the Clare man says.
 "I suppose you wouldn't know my son there.